 How to use LinkedIn’s Skills and Endorsements Function

-The Skills & Endorsements section of your profile is a place where your connections can vote on whether you're any good at a particular skill.
-They can go to your profile and
+The Skills & Endorsements section of your profile is a place where your connections can vote to show that they believe you’re good at a particular skill.

 Viewers of your profile get to see THREE Featured Skills & Endorsements.
 YOU can choose which three.
 OR LinkedIn will select the top 3 by number of endorsements.